Density is defined as the mass per unit volume. It is an intensive property, which is mathematically defined as mass divided by volume:

 The density (ρ) of a substance is the reciprocal of its specific volume (ν).

 Specific volume is an intensive variable, whereas volume is an extensive variable.

-The standard unit for specific volume in the SI system is cubic meters per kilogram (m3/kg).
-The standard unit in the English system is cubic feet per pound mass (ft3/lbm).
+The SI system’s standard unit for specific volumes is cubic meters per kilogram (m3/kg).
+The standard unit in the English system is cubic feet per pound-mass (ft3/lbm).

 Densest Materials on the Earth

-Since nucleons (protons and neutrons) make up most of the mass of ordinary atoms, the density of normal matter tends to be limited by how closely we can pack these nucleons and depends on the internal atomic structure of a substance.
-The densest material found on earth is the metal osmium, but its density pales by comparison to the densities of exotic astronomical objects such as white dwarf stars and neutron stars.
+Since nucleons (protons and neutrons) make up most of the mass of ordinary atoms, the density of normal matter tends to be limited by how closely we can pack these nucleons and depends on the internal atomic structure.
+The densest material found on earth is the metal osmium.
+Still, its density pales by comparison to the densities of exotic astronomical objects such as white dwarf stars and neutron stars.